40843245/OOXML/Word/structure/Appendix 3 -- unit measurements.md

 #### LPI
 LPI stands for *l*ine *p*er *i*nch. indicates the number of vertical lines of text that will fit in one inch.

+#### PPI
+PPI stands for *P*ixel *P*er *I*nch.

+Indicates thickness of paper.

+Expressed in thousandths of an inch or pages per inch, or sometimes no of horizontal pixels closely printed or displayed per inch.

 #### pitch
 Pitch is a term generally used with non-proportional (fixed-width) fonts.